-This is a mandatory policy which applies to all employees, directors, principals, consultants and contractors of The FD Centre Limited trading as The CFO Centre (the “CFO Centre”).
+This is a mandatory policy which applies to all employees, Regional and Divisional Directors, Regional Partners, CFO Centre CFOs, directors and contractors of The FD Centre Limited trading as The CFO Centre (the “CFO Centre”).

 This policy is designed to ensure compliance with UK anti-money laundering (AML) and counter-terrorist financing (CTF) legislation (AML Legislation), in particular, the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (SI 2017/692) (MLR 2017), Proceeds of Crime Act 2002 (POCA) and Terrorism Act 2000 (TACT).
 The policy takes into account the CCAB AML guidance approved by HM Treasury (CCAB Guidance).